oldrev/Sandwych.QuickGraph/README.md

 Generic Graph Data Structures and Algorithms for .NET

-Sandwych.QuickGraph is a port of QuickGraph to .NET Standard 1.6+.
+Sandwych.QuickGraph is a port of the original QuickGraph project to .NET Standard 1.6+.

 QuickGraph provides generic directed/undirected graph datastructures and algorithms for .NET.
 QuickGraph comes with algorithms such as depth first seach, breath first search, A* search, shortest path, k-shortest path, maximum flow, minimum spanning tree, least common ancestors, etc...
 QuickGraph supports MSAGL, GLEE, and Graphviz to render the graphs, serialization to GraphML, etc...